geoschem/GCHP/docs/source/user-guide/compiling.rst

 and then optionally, :command:`make install`.

 .. note::
-    GNU compilers can recompile GCHP faster than Intel compilers because of how :program:`gfortran` formats Fortran modules files (:file:`*.mod` files).
-Therefore, if you recompile GCHP frequently, consider using GNU compilers.
+    GNU compilers recompile GCHP faster than Intel compilers.
+This is because of how :program:`gfortran` formats Fortran modules files (:file:`*.mod` files).
+Therefore, if you want to be able to recompile quickly, consider using GNU compilers.

 ------------